Property auctions have risen in popularity over the last few years, thanks partly to the popularity of shows such as Homes Under The Hammer.

 So, the sooner you can make all the necessary arrangements in terms of finances and legal work, the better.
 Providing you have your house in order so to speak, there should be no delays or unexpected issues at this point.

-And that completes our guide on how to buy a house at auction in the UK.
-Armed with this information you can enter any auction room with complete confidence to secure your next property.
+But armed with this information, you can enter any auction room with complete confidence to secure your next property.

 If you enjoyed this post, you may also enjoy our guide on the correct order to renovate a property as well as our recently announced top 10 tools for property investors.